 - Custom printed water bottle or tumbler.
 We recently did this cool tumbler for a TEDx event.
 (Consider something that’s spill proof if the cat is allowed in your workspace!)

 - Headphones/earbuds.
 Obviously an item that will be used!
 One of our clients said they preferred wired, especially when on Zoom.
 Do you find better connection as opposed to wireless?
 We’ve not tested this.

 - Journal or notebook.
 Do something unique like this promotional notebook that’s printed on the edges, front and back, too!
-Or my favorite journal feature: perforated pages!
+Or a favorite journal feature: perforated pages!

 - An umbrella.
 Because you’ve got to leave your house sooner or later! (kidding) This is the inverted, also called the inside out umbrella.
-If you’ve never used one, believe me, it’s a good thing!
-See note above about using something other than your logo -- umbrellas would be perfect to go with “We Got You Covered!”
+If you’ve never used one, believe me, you'll be impressed!
+And dry!
+See note above about using something other than your logo -- umbrellas would be perfect to print with “We Got You Covered!”